 You know all about the dreaded scale.
 You see it every morning and step on it every night, but you still can’t understand why the numbers just won’t go down.
 You’ve heard if you eat right and exercise that the bounty of endless weight loss can be yours for the taking.
 So what’s going on?
 Why can’t you seem to lose weight?
 Does sleep help to lose weight?
 The answer may lie in how well you’ve been sleeping.

-If you’ve been counting calories and hitting the gym but staying up all night to finish those Netflix marathons, you could be impeding your own progress.
+If you’ve been counting calories and hitting the gym but staying up all night to finish those Netflix marathons even with those blue light glasses on, you could be impeding your own progress.
 To get your body to its prime operating level, you need to balance your exercise, food, and sleep schedule.
 Together, exercise, diet, and sleep create the foundation for long-term health and well-being.
 Working hand in hand, a healthy diet can help you fall asleep fast, enhance sleep quality and duration, and getting consistent high-quality sleep can actually help you eat better.
 Research shows that when sleep-deprived, you’re more likely to consume foods high in calories, fat, and sugar.
 In this article, we’ll go over what an optimal sleep-promoting diet should look like, what things to avoid before bed, and how to harness your diet to get a great night’s rest.

 Not sure you’re getting the rest someone your age and gender requires?
 Download the free SleepScore App to track your sleep, compare your nightly rest to other sleepers like you, get expert advice and insights, and more!